Berlin gives go-ahead to send Leopard tanks to Ukraine

 Germany has been the second largest donor of military equipment to Ukraine after the US, but it has typically moved slowly and resisted sending any offensive weapons until now.

-Berlin also indicated that it would allow its European Nato allies to also reexport the German-made Leopard 2 tanks to Ukraine.
+Berlin also indicated that it would allow its European Nato allies to also re-export the German-made Leopard 2 tanks to Ukraine.

-The United States may also supply its equivalent Abrams main battle tanks, according to sources familiar with the matter, reports Reuters.
+The United States may also supply a "significant number" of Abrams main battle tanks, according to sources familiar with the matter, reports Politico Europe.

-The decision comes after a meeting in Berlin between German Defence Minister Boris Pistorius met with Nato Secretary General Jens Stoltenberg where the Nato chief was seen to be pressing Germany to supply some tanks to break the stalemate on the battlefield in Ukraine of the last month.
+The decision by Germany comes after a meeting in Berlin between Defence Minister Boris Pistorius and Nato Secretary-General Jens Stoltenberg, where the Nato chief was seen to be pressing Germany to supply some tanks to break the stalemate on the battlefield in Ukraine of the last month.

 Berlin was tight-lipped on the details.
 One company comprises 14 tanks and matches the UK’s earlier offer to send one company of its Challenger 2 main battle tank.